8 Foods That Can Disrupt Your Sleep

 Avoid eating chocolate

 Chocolate is known for high levels of caffeine, and snacking on chocolates before going to sleep can mess up your sleep.
 Why?
 Consuming caffeine causes REM or rapid eye movement to occur frequently.
 It is also the reason why you feel groggy in the morning.
-Avoid drinking coffee, tea, or carbonated soda 4 or 6 hours before sleeping also helps.
+Avoiding drinking coffee, tea, or carbonated soda 4 or 6 hours before sleeping also helps.

 Do not drink alcohol